RobDWaller/code101/README.md

 # Code 101 (HTML, CSS & JavaScript)

-This is a training document that helps beginners learn code and it has a focus on HTML, CSS and JavaScript.
+This training document helps beginners learn code and has a focus on HTML, CSS and JavaScript.

-The training files are broken down into two folders `training-files` and `complete-files`.
+The training files are broken down into two folders, `training-files` and `complete-files`.
 The complete files folder contains all the working, complete code so you can see what the project should look like when you complete the training.
 The training files folder contains the same basic code with parts missing, this is so you can work through the code, fill in the gaps and learn how the code works.

 ## Training Aims